Protegrity-Developer-Edition/protegrity-developer-python/tests/e2e/README.md

 ## 🛠️ Prerequisites

-Ensure that you have signed-up for Protegrity Developer Edition and following are installed on your system (Linux/Windows/MacOS):
+Ensure that you have signed-up for Protegrity AI Developer Edition and following are installed on your system (Linux/Windows/MacOS):

 -   **Python**: Version 3.12 or higher
 -   **Docker Compose**